sreckojovancevic/yellowstone-cache/README.md

 physical access, zero data loss, datastore re-attached by itself.
 See Field Test #4.

+**Third recovery (2026-08-13):** both power cords pulled by mistake during a PSU replacement, while the new RAID 6 array was only 49 % through its background initialisation — the most fragile state a parity array can be in.
+The controller resumed initialisation from where it stopped, `repair --apply` rebuilt the cache, and the datastore re-attached itself.
+See Field Test #6.

+**Also measured, on an uncached LUN in the same fabric (Field Test #7):** a controller cache policy chosen from plausible reasoning cost **6× write throughput** (57 → 366 MiB/s) until a 60-second fio run exposed it — after which the bottleneck was no longer the drives but the 4 Gb FC link itself.
+Measuring a device locally *and* through the fabric is what makes the difference between the two visible.

 **Worst case matters too:** on a shared LUN also hosting a multi-camera NVR and a full-scan backup job, the hit ratio drops to ~34 % (video streams interleave and defeat `smq`'s sequential bypass).
 Even so, the